-The Mariners, as expected, recalled Sucre, 26, from Triple-A Tacoma before Tuesday’s game against the Minnesota Twins.
+The Mariners, as expected, recalled Sucre, 26, from Triple-A Tacoma prior to Tuesday’s game against the Minnesota Twins at Safeco Field.
 The move follows the late Monday decision to designate John Buck for assignment.

-The move is viewed by club officials as a major defensive upgrade at the backup position behind starting catcher Mike Zunino.
+The move is viewed by club officials as a major defensive upgrade over Buck as a backup to starting catcher Mike Zunino.

-“He’s proven he’s a solid backup catcher who receives the ball well and blocks well,” manager Lloyd McClendon said of Sucre.
+“He’s proven he’s a solid backup catcher who receives the ball well and blocks well,” manager Lloyd McClendon said.
 “He pretty much just shuts down the running game. “

 Sucre threw out 21 of 41 opponents attempting to steal bases in Tacoma.

-Further, his bat is likely to be no worse than a push; Buck batted .226 in 27 games, with one home run and six RBIs.
+Further, his bat figures to be no worse than a push; Buck batted .226 in 27 games with one homer and six RBIs.

-“That was always the point of concern (with Sucre), coming through the minor leagues,” McClendon said.
+“That was always the point of concern coming through the minor leagues,” McClendon said.
 “But he’s actually, in talking to people at the Triple-A level, swung the bat extremely well.

 “I think he’s going to be a plus in that department.”

-Sucre, who bats and throws right-handed, arrives after batting .274 in 48 games for the Rainiers, with two homers and 16 RBIs.
-He batted .375 over his last 10 games with Tacoma.
+Sucre, who bats and throws right-handed, arrives after batting .274 in 48 games for the Rainiers with two homers and 16 RBIs.
+He was batting .375 over his last 10 games.

-Sucre (whose name is pronounced SUE-cray) made his major league debut last season with the Mariners and made eight starts before suffering a left wrist injury on June 4, ending his season.
+Sucre (whose name is pronounced SUE-cray) made his major-league debut last season with the Mariners and made eight starts before suffering a left wrist injury on June 4 that ended his season.

 “I had a little fracture last year in my hand,” he said, “and I couldn’t get back.”

-The Mariners acquired Sucre, a Venezuela native, by signing him as a minor league free agent on July 19, 2011.
+The Mariners acquired Sucre, a Venezuelan native, by signing him as a minor-league free agent on July 19, 2011.
 He spent the previous six-plus seasons in the Atlanta system.

-In corresponding moves involving minor league catchers, the Mariners promoted catcher John Hicks to Tacoma from Double-A Jackson and activated Steve Baron at high Single-A High Desert and promoted him to Jackson.
+In corresponding moves, the Mariners promoted catcher John Hicks to Tacoma from Double-A Jackson, and activated Steve Baron at Hi-A High Desert and promoted him to Jackson.

-Left-hander James Paxton moved one step closer to returning from his extended stay on the disabled list by experiencing no problems while throwing 32 pitches over two innings of a simulated game.
+Left-hander James Paxton moved one step closer to returning from his extended stay on the disabled list by experiencing no problems in throwing 32 pitches over two innings of a simulated game.